dcycle/starterkit-drupalsite/README.md

 About
 -----

-A starterkit to build a Drupal 8 project.
+A starterkit to build a Drupal 8 or 9 project.

+### Which branch to use

+* The master branch of Drupal 8
+* The 9 branch of Drupal 9

 ### Features